Cookies on this website

 • All proposed investigator(s) need to seek approval from their respective Head of Department(s) (or nominee(s)).

 Please contact your department’s finance officer for a proposed budget prepared using X5.
-Download the SCGC-FIRST Costing Guideline for Finance Officers (Word document).
-You can also view the Costing Guideline as a webpage.
+See Costing Guideline for Finance Officers webpage for details.

 6.1.
 Costing the Proposal

-Awards will be made only for the directly incurred (DIC) costs of research and DA Estates: Any unspent balances at the end of the grant period should be returned to the fund.
+Awards will be made only for the directly incurred (DI) costs of research and DA Estates: Any unspent balances at the end of the grant period should be returned to the fund.

 For clarity, the following costs are allowable: